 If those tricks don’t work, you will need to resort to the manual method.
 This isn’t necessarily fun for either you or your pet, but it doesn’t have to be traumatic if you stay calm and talk softly throughout the process.
 First, gently open your pet’s mouth, then quickly place the pill on the back of his tongue.
 Shut his mouth again, then hold it closed while you rub your dog’s throat with your other hand.
 This helps him swallow the pill more easily.
 Finally, check to be sure he actually took the pill.

 Hopefully, your pet’s medication is easy to administer.
 Pills are notoriously tricky, while ointments like Terramycin are much easier.
 If your dog has difficulty taking the medication in one form, you can ask your vet for alternatives.
-With any luck, you’ll find an option that’s easy and effective.
+With any luck, you’ll find an easy and effective option.